cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 **This is the single most important guide** for understanding how to test with Cypress.
 Read it.
 Understand it.
 Ask questions about it so that we can improve it.
 {% endnote %}

-# Cypress Is Expressive
+# Cypress Is Simple

-Expressivity is all about getting more done with less typing.
+Simplicity is all about getting more done with less typing.
 Let's look at an example:

 ```js
 describe('Post Resource', function() {